10 Popular Startup Accelerator Programs

 They remain one of the largest and sought-after startup accelerators in the US and beyond.
 Their stellar reputation for producing outstanding graduates has made them a partner of choice for early-stage startups.

-Once approved to their program, they help startups steer their ideas into action, pitch these ideas to investors, and close the deal.
+Once approved for their program, they help startups steer their ideas into action, pitch these ideas to investors, and close the deal.

 Also, their support doesn’t stop after the startup accelerator program ends.
 Their alumni network is regularly active with a commitment to help fellow YC alumni.